fizban99/microbit_hcsr04/README.rst

       :width: 100%
       :align: center

 These sensors look like robot eyes.
 In fact, one eye is an emitter and the other is a receiver.
 The sensor is triggered with a pulse of around 10 microseconds.
 When it gets the pulse from the micro:bit, it sends an ultrasonic tone through one of the "eyes".
 The other eye detects the reflection of the sound.
 The sensor generates a pulse as wide as the time it took for the frequency to be detected.
-So the width is equivalent to the time it takes the sound to reach the object and come back, which is twice as much as the distance to the object.
+So the width of the "echo" pulse is equivalent to the time it takes the sound to reach the object and come back, which is twice as much as the distance to the object.

    .. image:: spi1.png
       :width: 100%